CafeOBJ/cafeobj/manual/md/overview.md

   eq snd( < A:Nat , B:Nat > ) = B .
 }
 `````
-This example already presents most of the core concepts of \_cafeobj:
+This example already presents most of the core concepts of CafeOBJ:

 * modules as the basic building blocks
 * import of other modules `pr(NAT)`